 Botanical Name: Portulacaria afra ‘Cascade’

-This attractive succulent has maroon stems, covered with rounded fleshy leaves.
+This attractive succulent has maroon stems covered with round, fleshy leaves.
 It cascades beautifully over walls and achieves incredible lengths!

 Botanical Name: Portulacaria afra macrophylla

-This attractive variety produces rounded, fleshy green leaves with red edges on dark red stems.
+This attractive variety produces round, fleshy green leaves with red edges on dark red stems.
 This beautiful succulent can be controlled by pruning when grown as a houseplant.

 Botanical Name: Portulacaria afra ‘Variegata’

-Rainbow Bush features cream-colored foliage, patterned with light green center stripes and a tinge of magenta on the edges of leaves.
+Rainbow Bush features cream-colored foliage patterned with light green center stripes and a magenta tinge on the leaf’s edges.